dognjen/gradle-skeleton-project/README.md

 # gradle-skeleton-project
-Project for setting up multimodule project.
+Project for setting up multi-module project.
 Use for a quick project setup.